Xiaomi Redmi Note 9S Review: Great Mid-range Smartphone

 The Redmi Note 9S has a square ‘hump’ at the back that houses all four cameras, the 48MP wide sensor, 8MP ultra-wide sensor, the 5MP macro, and the 2MP depth sensor.
 For a more professional finish, the Note 9S includes a Pro mode that offers settings such as white balance, focus, ISO, and shutter speed.

-Thanks to the specs, it has a great battery life with fast-charging, clear display with a good design, great performance and decent camera features.
+Thanks to the specs, it has a great battery life with fast charging, a clear display with a good design, great performance and decent camera features.

 A few things to note, however: first, it smudges easily with fingerprints from constant touching of the screen; second, it has no 5G connectivity; third, it takes average night mode pictures; and lastly, it doesn’t come with earphones.